webidsecurityrepo/pdns/pdns/recursordist/docs/settings.rst

 ``webserver-password``
 ----------------------
+.. versionchanged:: 4.6.0
+  This setting now accepts a hashed and salted version.

 -  String
 -  Default: unset

 Password required to access the webserver.
+Since 4.6.0 the password can be hashed and salted using ``rec_control hash-password`` instead of being present in the configuration in plaintext, but the plaintext version is still supported.

 .. _setting-webserver-port: